 Welcome to our second edition of the Catalysts for Creativity Series where we ask notable designers what sparks their creative juices.
 Their chosen muses can be anything or anyone: graffiti, a short film, architecture, even a moment in history.

 Our second subject in the series, Linda Eliasen, is currently the Head of Design at Help Scout.
-She’s spent her career as an intern for [adult swim], an illustrator for MailChimp (Mailkimp for all you Serial lovers), and as the first designer at Dropbox to work on Dropbox Paper.
+She’s spent her career as an intern for adult swim, an illustrator for MailChimp, and as the first designer at Dropbox to work on Dropbox Paper.
 And she also had a hand in creating this wonderfully weird recruiting video for Dropbox.
 She’s inspired by people who push the envelope — those rabble rousers of society, the outliers among the sheeple.

 Linda was raised in the conservative town of Fayetteville, Georgia.
 Her creative and inquisitive personality didn’t mesh with the slow as molasses Southern town, so her sources of inspiration were particularly important for her growth as an artist.
 Each one opened a window to broader worlds, where women can break the rules, act goofy and strong, and even fart with their armpits.
 (We’re looking at you, Bartman.)
 As she grew up, her inspirations grew with her, replacing touchstones like religion with new sources of fantastical magic, like science.
 Later she would find reconciliation with her small town upbringing through William Eggleston’s unabashed photography, and a bet between two directors would teach her to shut up and get work done.